-- Consult the TERRA REF website ( http://terraref.org/manuscripts) for current proposals and active manuscripts, contact the listed lead author on any similar proposal to minimize overlap, or to join forces.
+- Consult the current list of manuscripts (http://terraref.org/manuscripts) for current proposals and active manuscripts, contact the listed lead author on any similar proposal to minimize overlap, or to join forces.
 Also carefully read these guidelines.

 Prepare a manuscript proposal.
 Your proposal will list the lead author(s), the title and abstract body, and the specific data types that you will use.
 You can also specify more detail about response and predictor variables (if appropriate), and indicate a timeline for analysis and writing.
 Submit your proposal through this form.